-National Wildlife Refuge Friends organizations play an important role in building critical community support for the National Wildlife Refuge System.
+National Wildlife Refuge Friends organizations play an important role in building critical community support for their local National Wildlife Refuges.
 The National Wildlife Refuge System’s existence is credited to citizens eager to protect America's natural resources, and Refuge Friends groups continue this legacy.

 There are now more than 200 Friends groups supporting National Wildlife Refuges, with about 10 new organizations created each year.
-Friends organizations are crucial to the collective mission of the Refuge System and accomplish approximately 20 percent of all work on National Wildlife Refuges, which is the equivalent of 648 full-time employees.
+Friends organizations are crucial to the collective mission of the Refuge System and, along with other volunteers, accomplish approximately 20 percent of all work on National Wildlife Refuges, which is the equivalent of 648 full-time employees.

 The National Wildlife Refuge Friends Grant Program funds projects that assist organizations in being effective co-stewards of important natural resources within the National Wildlife Refuge System.
-The program's goals are to assist refuge Friends organizations in developing projects, expanding and increasing their capacity and skills, meeting local refuge challenges, gaining and building community recognition and support, and building long-term relationships.
+The program's goals are to assist refuge Friends organizations in developing projects, expanding and increasing their capacity and skills, meeting local refuge conservation challenges and gaining and building community recognition.

 Funding priorities for this program include:

 Since 1998, the National Wildlife Refuge Friends Grant Program has provided over 440 awards totaling more than $1.8 million in federal funds.
-While matching contributions are not required of these grantees, over $1.5 million has been contributed towards these projects, which significantly leverages the limited investment of federal seed funding.
+While matching contributions are not required of these grantees, over $1.5 million has been contributed towards these projects, which significantly leverages the limited investment of federal funding.